Two-loop renormalization and running of galaxy bias: Solutions to the RGE

 Here we discuss the impact of taking fourth and fifth order operators in the RG Eqs.\,\eqref{eq:2ndrunning} and \eqref{eq:3rdrunning} into account, but still neglect two-loop running.
 Fourth-order biases induce a running in the second and third-order bias coefficients at one-loop order, see $c\in{\cal O}^{[4]}$ terms in Eqs.\,\eqref{eq:2ndrunning} and \eqref{eq:3rdrunning}, and fifth-order biases source a running of third-order bias, see $c\in{\cal O}^{[5]}$ terms in Eq.\,\eqref{eq:3rdrunning}.

 We display in \reffig{1Lrunning_include5th} the running of the linear, quadratic and cubic operators.
 The solid lines present a similar case as considered in \reffig{1Lrunning}, in which all parameters up to third-order are considered and run.
 The dashed lines indicate the running of the same operators, but now including fourth and fifth-order parameters fixed at a small value, 0.01, for illustration.
 The inclusion of those terms, even if their initial values are small, have a major impact on second and third-order coefficients, starting already at order $\s^2$.
 The linear bias is indirectly affected by the running of second and third-order terms, only differing by the solid line at order $\s^4$, according to \reffig{Diag}.
 We interpret this finding as a consequence of higher-order operators being very UV-sensitive, such that they strongly source other lower-order operators.
 This means that in practice, strong ($\L$-dependent) degeneracies between the bias coefficients are expected to occur, that must be carefully accounted for, both for field-level and $N$-point function analyses.
+For instance, the degeneracies between two bias parameters when performing parameter inference may have a large $\L$-dependent component, since the operator definitions also depend on the choice of $\L$.